 The concept of a cleanse or detox can be a scary one for someone who's never done it before.
 Though most people think of stringent exercise routines and bland, boring soup diets, this is no longer the case.
 There are many ways to detoxify the body naturally and easily, bringing revitalization and healing.
 In this guide, you'll learn 9 ways to perform a natural body detox.

-Over the past hundred years, everyday eating has shifted from meals prepared at home using familiar ingredients to patterns shaped by industrial food production, marketing, and convenience.
-Nutrition advice has evolved alongside these changes, moving through periods of restriction, standardization, and personalization.
-Looking at this history through the lens of metabolic health helps explain why certain eating patterns tend to support long-term stability better than others.
+Over the past hundred years, everyday eating has shifted from meals prepared at home with recognizable ingredients to patterns shaped by industrial production, convenience, and constant availability.
+Food is now easier to access than ever, but is often further removed from traditional preparation, while nutrition advice has gone through cycles of restriction, standardization, and shifting priorities.
+Looking at this history helps explain why some eating patterns support steady energy and consistency, while others make daily routines feel less stable.

 We have all heard of the term superfoods.
 But what does it mean?
 What are these foods that supposedly have numerous health benefits?
 How much of these foods should we be eating, and are they beneficial?